StarArawn/kayak_ui/rfcs/widget-restructure-rfc-1.md

 #### Functional Widgets

-Finally, functional widgets.
-These are the widgets to use when customization isn't a huge concern and you just need to define a working widget.
-This is probably what most people will use when defining their own widgets.
-Most of it is the same as the ones listed above, but I'll go over some things I'd like to suggest as well.
+The other form of widget we need to consider are functional widgets.
+These are the widgets to use when customization isn't a huge concern and you just need to define a working widget, and this is probably what most people will use when defining their own widgets.

+In order to allow custom widgets to properly integrate with functional widgets and vice-versa, there are a few changes that need to be made.

 Consider the following widget: